 3. Coconut Oil

 This oil has become such a staple in our house that we buy it by the gallon.
 Antibacterial, antiviral and antifungal, I recommend applying it to your nipples after breastfeeding.
-This will moisturize and heal chapped skin and help prevent thrush.
+This will moisturize and heal chapped skin.
+It may help prevent thrush also!
 It’s a great carrier oil to use for infant massage and can help prevent and heal diaper rash.
 Coconut oil is also a great source of healthy fats, the necessary building blocks for producing hormones.

 4. Frozen meals

 One of the best baby presents I’ve heard of was a friend who’s sister made her 2 weeks worth of healthy meals for her freezer.
 When you’re exhausted, sore and starving, it’s so awesome to know that all you (or better yet, someone else) have to do is pull something healthy out of the freezer and warm it up.

 There are several nourishing meals that can be made in advance and frozen, like meatballs, casseroles and calzones (stuffed pizza dough).
 For more ideas, check out Wholesome Real Food Favorites, which contains over 150 pages and includes 90+ of the Tietje family’s most-loved recipes!
 It also includes a sample meal plan, simple meal ideas, kitchen basics, suggested substitutes for allergies, and more!

 Proper positioning is important while breastfeeding and having some sort of support is helpful.
 You can do this by setting up a pillow or two for your baby to lay on, or you can get a pillow specifically for breastfeeding.
 Two favorites are the Boppy and My Brest Friend.